 Seated in the same chair from which only two and a half years prior I’d stare down at an expulsion, I assured Mr. Cook that in fact it was not too late, and that I would “be good” for a second chance indeed.
 He looked at me then, and I returned his glance in kind.

 At the time, Mr. Cook must have been approaching something like his mid to late forties, punctuated by the fact that he was in the early stages of a balding process, and which also showed in his calm demeanor as I made my case to him.
-When it came time for him to decide, Mr. Cook didn’t quite give me a smile, but there did form a look of resolution on his face; like when a person realizes they’re going to get rid of someone by giving them exactly what they want.
+There was an earnestness in his demeanor, and when it came time for him to decide, Mr. Cook didn’t quite give me a smile, but he did have this look of resolution on his face; like when a person realizes they’re going to get rid of someone by giving them exactly what they want.

 I was given a second chance at Marshall in 2007 three years after wanting so desperately to get out.
-But there was a catch.
+But there was one catch.